A lifelong Republican and committed conservative, Adrian Smith brings Nebraska values to Congress.

 Adrian continues to maintain a deep involvement in rural issues outside of his committee assignment, serving as chairman of the Congressional Rural Caucus, the Modern Agriculture Caucus, and the Congressional Rural Veterans Caucus.

 Adrian is a graduate of the University of Nebraska-Lincoln.
-He and his wife, Andrea, reside in Gering.
+He, his wife Andrea, and their son, Zeke, reside in Gering.